kancharlavamshi/CodeDetectionDNN/README.md

 ### Dataset Generation
 we have generated dataset in a stepwise (for example N=15 No_preprocessing  100,200,..500,1k,2k,...5k for each type of codeword) and saved this stepwise dataset in a Matlab file(.matfile).Then we used mat73 package to import this .matfiles to pandas dataframe in python to train the NN classifier.

-+ Here we have provided sample dataset for N=15 length codeword (Check the paper for data preprocessing techniques)
++ Here we have provided sample dataset for N=15 length codeword (Check the paper for data preprocessing techniques).

 ## Training